-Concentrating on the school’s target regions of Asia and Latin America, the Center for Global Management offers four-unit global immersion elective courses designed to expose students to a country’s economy, political environment, major industries and businesses, start-up communities, local culture, key historical events and the many aspects of conducting business outside the United States.
-These courses, taught by UCLA Anderson faculty, are designed for students across all four MBA programs.
-Typically, these courses include a travel component (and an associated program fee), however during the COVID-19 pandemic, virtual offerings have also been made available.
+Concentrating on the school’s target regions of Asia and Latin America, the Center for Global Management offers four-unit global immersion experiential learning courses designed to expose students to a country’s economy, political environment, major industries and businesses, startup communities, local culture, key historical events and the many aspects of conducting business outside the United States.
+These elective courses, taught by UCLA Anderson faculty, are designed for students across all four MBA programs.
+Typically, these courses include a travel component (and an associated program fee).
+However during the COVID-19 pandemic, virtual offerings were made available.

-Courses with a travel component include four on-campus (or virtual) classes and one intensive, immersive week in-country for a blend of guest speakers (business executives, policy makers, opinion leaders and entrepreneurs), fireside chats, panel discussions, company and startup visits, cultural activities and networking with alumni.
-For virtual offerings, guest speakers, virtual experiential and live interactive sessions complement the faculty teaching sessions to provide students with a unique, learning-orientated experience.
+Courses with a travel component include four on-campus classes and one intensive, immersive week in-country for a blend of guest speakers (business executives, entrepreneurs, policy makers, academics and opinion leaders), fireside chats, panel discussions, company and startup visits, contextual visits, cultural sessions and networking with alumni.
+For virtual offerings, guest speakers, virtual experiential and live interactive sessions complemented the faculty teaching sessions to provide students with a unique, learning-orientated experience.

-The Center for Global Management’s global immersion and international exchange courses typically enable more than 300 FEMBA, EMBA, UCLA-NUS EMBA and full-time MBA students to travel and study abroad each year.
-Virtual course alternatives are also available when travel is restricted.
+The Center for Global Management’s global immersion and international exchange course offerings typically enable around than 300 FEMBA, EMBA, UCLA-NUS EMBA and full-time MBA students to travel and study abroad each year.
+Virtual course alternatives were also available when travel was restricted.